Content Map Terms

 What is low blood pressure?

-In most healthy adults, low blood pressure does not cause problems or symptoms.
+In healthy adults, low blood pressure may not cause problems or symptoms.
 In fact, it may be normal for you.
-For example, people who exercise regularly often have lower blood pressure than people who are not as fit.
+But if your blood pressure drops suddenly or causes symptoms like dizziness or fainting, it is too low.

 What causes it?

-Some of the causes of low blood pressure include:
+Some causes of low blood pressure include:

-• Getting up after you sit or lie down.
+• Getting up quickly after you sit or lie down.
 This can cause a quick drop in blood pressure called orthostatic hypotension.

 • Standing for a long time.